FutureVU (Land Use Planning Initiative)

 What is FutureVU?

-Ensuring the Vanderbilt University campus is designed and prepared at every level to support its students, faculty and staff in their work each day to uphold the university’s mission and values is the aim of a comprehensive campus land use planning process named FutureVU, now underway.
-Launched in November 2015, the aim of FutureVU is to articulate a comprehensive vision for the university’s footprint and to provide a basis for campus stewardship that enhances the university’s mission.
+Ensuring the Vanderbilt University campus is designed and prepared at every level to support its students, faculty and staff, and to uphold the university’s mission and values, is the aim of the comprehensive campus land use plan named FutureVU.
+Launched in November 2015, FutureVU articulates a comprehensive vision for the university’s footprint and provides a basis for campus stewardship that enhances the university’s mission.

 A Framework for the Future

 FutureVU provides a framework for the development of campus for the next 20 to 30 years, while considering core themes such as diversity and inclusion, environmental sustainability, connectivity and community enhancement, increased development and traffic around campus and preservation of the historic park-like setting.
 FutureVU is guided by those values that directly relate to Vanderbilt’s core mission of teaching, research and discovery.
 Through FutureVU, the university will ensure the fundamental principles its community cherishes as an institution are manifest in the campus’ physical surroundings.